Grange Hill: Elstree years: 1985–2002

 In 1985, production shifted to the former ATV studios in Borehamwood, Hertfordshire.
 The BBC had purchased the studio complex the previous year.
 The studios, now known as BBC Elstree Centre, were the location for some exterior filming from Series 8 on the closed Elstree set.
 A 1960s office block, Neptune House in the facility now doubled as Hill's "lower school".

 The change was explained on screen with an elaborate storyline whereby Grange Hill merged with rival schools Brookdale and Rodney Bennett to form a new school, Grange Hill.
 In Series 8 the merger had taken place and Grange Hill operated as a split-site school; the former Rodney Bennett building (Neptune House) being the lower school and the original Grange Hill building (still Holborn College) the upper school.
+St Audrey's School in Hatfield doubled as Grange Hill alongside Neptune House in the 1989 series.

 In series 9, the Upper School building was condemned after a fire, allowing production of Grange Hill to fully move to Elstree including studio work.
 Grange Hill was, at this time, made as an outside broadcast in the same way as its stablemate, EastEnders.
 New producer Diana Kyle switched filming to a single camera format from 1999 onwards.

-In 1990, Neptune House was replaced with a different building on the same site.
-This building remained in use until 2002, with cosmetic modifications along the way.
-However, as the 1990s progressed more use was made of real schools including the Nicholas Hawksmoor School and Bushey Meads School, and St Audrey's School in Hatfield.
+For the 1990 series, a purpose-built playground set with additional school buildings was constructed in the Neptune House car park, which had previously been used as the playground for Grange Hill since the move to Elstree.
+This set remained in use until 2002, with cosmetic modifications along the way.
+However, from 1994 use was also made of real schools once more including the Nicholas Hawksmoor School and Bushey Meads School.